KristianLyng/varnishfoo/chapter-1.rst

 The Varnish project begun in 2005.
 The issue to be solved was that of `VG`_,  a large Norwegian news site (or alternatively a tiny international site).
-The first release came in 2006, and worked flawlessly for exactly one site: www.vg.no.
-In 2008, Varnish 2.0 came, which opened Varnish up to sites that looked and behaved like www.vg.no.
+The first release came in 2006, and worked well for exactly one site: www.vg.no.
+In 2008, Varnish 2.0 came, which opened Varnish up to more sites, as long as they looked and behaved like www.vg.no.
 As time progressed and more people started using Varnish, Varnish has been adapted to a large and varied set of use cases.

 From the beginning, the project was administered through Redpill Linpro, with the majority of development being done by Poul-Henning Kamp through